Basalt council will consider parkland purchase for $1.34 million

 The Basalt Planning and Zoning Commission voted 7-0 on Jan.
 21 to recommend approval of the plan.

-If the council passes the ordinances to approve the development plan and purchase the park space, they will advance to a public hearing and second reading on Feb.
+If council passes the ordinances to approve the development plan and purchase the park space, they will advance to a public hearing and second reading Feb.
 25.

 Start a dialogue, stay on topic and be civil.